livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_reviewing.md

 permalink: /policies/reviewing/
 ---

+## Ethics Policies for Reviewers

+Ethics policies for reviewers are listed on the [LiveCoMS ethics policy page](https://livecomsjournal.github.io/editorial_policies/publication_ethics#ethical-obligations-of-reviewers)

 ## LiveCoMS review
 Review is to evaluate the quality, relevance, and merit of submitted papers.
 Comments should be as complete and detailed as